RyanKagrise/SandT/README.md

 ## Technologies Used

 Scuba and Travel was designed using Flask, SQLAlchemy, Docker, Python, React, Redux, and more!
+You can sneak a peek at the footer for a comprehensive list!

 ## Using the Application